Latent Diffusion for Neural Spiking Data: Experiments and Results

 To account for varying trial length during autoencoder training, we pad all trials to a maximum length of 512 bins and compute the reconstruction loss only on the observed time bins.
 For the diffusion model, we indicate the target trial length with a binary mask as a conditioning variable.

 This approach allows us to infer time-aligned latents underlying the cortical activity of the participants, compressing the population activity by a factor of four before training an unconditional diffusion model on these latents.
-Resulting samples of LDNS, mimicking the human cortical activity, are visually indistinguishable from the real data (Fig.~\ref{fig_res:phoneme}b,c).
-This is also reflected in closely matched population spike count histograms (Fig.~\ref{fig_res:phoneme}d, left), and single neuron statistics such as mean and standard deviation of the inter-spike interval (Fig.~\ref{fig_res:phoneme}d, right).
-While LDNS tends to overestimate some pairwise correlations, it captures prominent features of the correlation structure in the data (Fig.~\ref{fig_res:phoneme}e, Pearson correlation coefficient $r=0.47$).
+Resulting samples of LDNS, mimicking human cortical activity, are visually indistinguishable from the real data (Fig.~\ref{fig_res:phoneme}b,c, additional samples in Supp.~Fig.~\ref{supfig:samplefivevsdata_human}).
+This is reflected in closely matched population spike count histograms (Fig.~\ref{fig_res:phoneme}d, left), and single neuron statistics such as mean and standard deviation of the inter-spike interval (Fig.~\ref{fig_res:phoneme}d, right).
+Additionally, real and LDNS-sampled spikes display similar population dynamics, as reflected in the top principal components (Supp.~Fig.~\ref{supfig:pcasmoothedspikes_human}).
+While LDNS tends to overestimate some pairwise correlations, it captures prominent features of the correlation structure in the data (Fig.~\ref{fig_res:phoneme}e, Pearson correlation coefficient $r=0.47$), and our analysis indicates that this slight mismatch already arises at the autoencoder stage (Supp.~Fig.~\ref{supfig:correlationmathuman}).

 LDNS allows for both inferring latent representations and generating variable-length trial data, making it applicable to complex real neural datasets without a fixed trial structure.